Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/add_sections.rst

     Subsubsection name
     ^^^^^^^^^^^^^^^^^^

-A subsubsection must be part of a subsection, so the proper structure would be:
+A subsubsection needs to be part of a subsection, so the proper structure would be:

 Section name
 ============